Michael Massey Player Props: Royals vs. Phillies

-On Friday, Michael Massey (.500 slugging percentage in past 10 games, including two home runs) and the Kansas City Royals play the Philadelphia Phillies, whose starting pitcher will be Aaron Nola.
-First pitch is at 7:05 PM ET.
+On Sunday, Michael Massey (.500 slugging percentage in past 10 games, including two home runs) and the Kansas City Royals play the Philadelphia Phillies, whose starting pitcher will be Taijuan Walker.
+First pitch is at 1:35 PM ET.

-He had a one-hit showing in his most recent game (1-for-3) against the Mets.
+In his previous game he had a hitless showing (0-for-1) against the Phillies.

 Michael Massey Game Info & Props vs. the Phillies